markdwags/Razor/help/docs/guide/commands.md

         targettype 'robe'
         ```

-## undress
+# undress

-Syntax: `undress ['name of dress list']'` or `undress 'LayerName'`
+**Syntax**: `undress ['name of dress list']'` or `undress 'LayerName'`

-Description: This command will either undress you completely if no dress list is provided.
+**Description**: This command will either undress you completely if no dress list is provided.
 If you provide a dress list, only those specific items will be undressed.
 Lastly, you can define a layer name to undress.

 !!! tip
     Available [layers](./layers.md) for reference